Forumouth/gulp-scss/README.md

 ### Note
 As of 1.2.0, options are passed to scss thru [dargs](https://github.com/sindresorhus/dargs).
-Therefore, all options except the following will be passed to scss directly
+Therefore, all options except the following will be passed to scss directly:

 #### options.bundleExec (boolean, default: false)
 When this option is true, `bundle exec scss` is used instead of `scss`.
 Otherwise,